Das Boot (2018 TV series): Filming and locations

-Filming for season one started on 31 August 2017 and finished after 105 days on 20 February 2018.
+Filming for season one started on 31 August 2017 and finished on 20 February 2018.
 The budget was 33 million euro (USD 39 million).
 In December 2018, plans for a second season were announced.
 Malta, Germany (Munich), France (La Rochelle) and Czech Republic (Prague) were chosen for the location shooting.

-Filming for season two began in April and completed in July 2019, taking place again again in Malta, Prague and La Rochelle, and a new location, England.
+Filming for season two began in April and completed in July 2019, taking place again in Malta, Prague and La Rochelle, and a new location, England.
 In England, specifically, Liverpool and Manchester were used for the scenes set in New York.
 When the COVID-19 pandemic struck in 2020 and it was no longer possible for the production team to travel to the Prague studios, some of the post-production work, such as visual effects and sound mixing, were completed by the remote work arrangement.

 In season three, Prague was the location for the exterior scenes set in Kiel and Liverpool, while Malta was used for the interiors of Lisbon and Liverpool.

 For the fourth season, filming of the six episodes began in June 2022 and wrapped in September 2022.
 The locations for season four included Kalkara, Marsa and Kordin in Malta.